-In today's world, no one can predict what the future is going to bring.
+No one can predict what the future is going to bring.
 If the pandemic taught us anything — it's that business owners today need to plan for the worst-case scenario.
-It's hard enough dealing with a crisis, but having to learn and make a plan as you go is only going to lead to more problems.
-Conversely, Incident Response Plans provide clear instructions for employees on what to do in the event of a breach.
+It's hard enough dealing with a crisis, but having to make a plan as you recover is only going to lead to more problems.

 Whether it's a hurricane, power outage, fire, or cybersecurity breach --- having a plan in place will guide you through the crisis and give you a roadmap toward recovery.